Add YOUR Family To This Page

 "Atlantic Canada (includes the Maritimes -- Nova Scotia, New Brunswick, and Prince Edward Island -- and Newfoundland): Primarily of British descent, the residents of the less prosperous Atlantic provinces of eastern Canada are generally more reserved, stolid, provincial and old-fashioned.
 Newfoundland is unique, with a dialect and culture that draws comparisons with the Irish and the people of western England." ediplomat.com

-There is MUCH more to discover about Prince Edward Island, Canada.
-Read on!
+Explore even more about Prince Edward Island, Canada.
+Keep reading!

 Prince Edward Island Nostalgia: Vintage Photos, Ads, and Postcards